jobovy/galpy/doc/source/index.rst

      Employs ``galpy.orbit`` integration in ``MWPotential2014`` to compute the orbits of a sample of 1989 red giants with spectroscopic and asteroseismic data from the APOKASC catalog, to shed light on the properties of stellar populations defined by age and metallicity.
 #. *The universality of the rapid neutron-capture process revealed by a possible disrupted dwarf galaxy star*, Andrew R. Casey & Kevin C. Schlaufman (2017) *Astrophys.
 J.*, in press (`arXiv/1711.04776 <http://arxiv.org/abs/1711.04776>`_):
      Uses ``galpy.orbit`` integration in ``MWPotential2014`` to investigate the orbit and its uncertainty of 2MASS J151113.24–213003.0, an extremely metal-poor field star with measureable r-process abundances, and of other similar metal-poor stars.
 The authors find that all of these stars are on highly eccentric orbits, possibly indicating that they originated in dwarf galaxies.
+#. *The Gaia-ESO Survey: Churning through the Milky Way*, M. R. Hayden, A. Recio-Blanco, P. de Laverny, et al. (2017) *Astron. & Astrophys.*, in press (`arXiv/1711.05751 <http://arxiv.org/abs/1711.05751>`_):
+     Employs ``galpy.orbit`` integration in ``MWPotential2014`` to study the orbital characteristics (eccentricity, pericentric radius) of a sample of 2,364 stars observed in the Milky Way as part of the Gaia-ESO survey.

 Indices and tables
 ==================